 Icelandair offers regular cheap flights to Ilulissat, so just let us know when you’re ready for your Greenlandic adventure and we’ll take you there.

 Excursions help you explore the history and nature of the area from different vantage points.
-From Ilulissat several tourist agencies organize tours to local glaciers, to wilderness camps, and to outlying villages.

 Consider a visit to Eqip Sermia glacier, where you can spend a couple of days in a comfortable hut and get up close to a calving glacier.